9hax/hwr-oop-project-group3/README.md

 # HWR OOP Lecture Project - Bowling
-last updated 2023-05-18

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java at HWR Berlin (summer term 2023).

 > :warning: This code is for educational purposes only.
 Do not rely on it!